scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 In each of the sample analyses presented above, we use ``OSLNAP`` to derive a set of neighborhood clusters or types that can be used to analyze the demographic makeup of places over time.
-In some cases, these maps can serve as foundations for descriptive analyses or analyzed as research projects in their own right.
+In some cases, these maps can serve as foundations for descriptive analyses or be analyzed as research projects in their own right.
 In other cases, in which social processes rather than the demographic makeup of communities are the focus of study, the neighborhood types derived here can be used as input to